U.S. Route 16: History

-US 16 originally connected Detroit with Yellowstone, including a ferry link across Lake Michigan between Muskegon, Michigan, and Milwaukee, Wisconsin.
-In Michigan, the route was in use long before automobiles and was known to white settlers as the Grand River Road, and prior to the designation of US Routes in 1926, had been designated as M-16 in the 1920s from Detroit to south of Muskegon.
-In 1938, reflectorized discs were placed on US-16 every 100 ft from Detroit to Lansing, resulting in fewer nighttime traffic accidents.
+US 16 originally connected Detroit with Yellowstone National Park, including a ferry link across Lake Michigan between Muskegon, Michigan, and Milwaukee, Wisconsin aboard SS Milwaukee Clipper.
+In Michigan, the route was in use long before automobiles and was known to white settlers as the Grand River Road, and prior to the designation of U.S. Highways in 1926, had been designated as M-16 in the 1920s from Detroit to south of Muskegon.
+In 1938, reflectorized discs were placed on US 16 every 100 ft from Detroit to Lansing, resulting in fewer nighttime traffic accidents.
 Other states would later do the same on their roads.

-US 16 initially crossed the South Dakota – Wyoming state line west of Spearfish.
-U.S. Route 216 was commissioned in 1930 as a loop off US 16 to the south between Rapid City and Moorcroft, crossing the state line west of Custer.
+US 16 initially crossed the South Dakota–Wyoming state line west of Spearfish.
+U.S. Highway 216 (US 216) was commissioned in 1930 as a loop off US 16 to the south between Rapid City and Moorcroft, crossing the state line west of Custer.
 In 1934, US 16 was moved to the US 216 alignment, while the former US 16 became part of an extension of US 14.

 In Michigan, most of US 16 was superseded by I-96 and a segment of Grand River Avenue in Detroit ultimately became M-5.
 US 16 was later decommissioned in Wisconsin, Minnesota, and eastern South Dakota to its present termini.